danielgut1165/apcsa/Unit 1 Assignments/Unit 1.1/README.md

 System.out.println("Hello World")
 ```

-Here we can see that comment wants us to print out "Hello World" (without the double quotes).
-If you are ever confused on what exactly you should be printing, I have given you a file named answer.txt.
-You may look at the file, but DO NOT modify this.
+Here we can see that the comment wants us to print out "Hello World" (without the double quotes).
+If you are ever confused about what exactly you should be printing, I have given you a file named answer.txt.
+You may look at the file but DO NOT modify this.
 This file is the exact output you should be getting after all the printlns in your program.
 The goal of the assignment is to get your println statements to match exactly what answer.txt holds.

 ## How to check your work?